Utah Administrative Code

 (B) the purpose of each document within the filing.

 (A) is new;

-(B) is replacing or modifying a previous submission; if so, describe the changes made, if previously rejected the reasons for rejection, and the previous Utah Filed Date;
+(C) is replacing or modifying a previous submission; if so, describe the changes made, if previously rejected or withdrawn, the reasons for rejection or withdrawal, and the previous Utah Filed Date or the IIPRC Date;

 (i) copy of domicile approval for the exact same filing; or